Last Updated on April 7, 2026

 When I hear something is “homemade,” I can’t help but choose it, wondering how it will turn out.
 Sipping a special drink while watching the harbor before departure makes even the waiting time feel like a memorable part of the journey.

-And now, our two-hour cruise is finally beginning—right on schedule at 11 a.m.!
+And now, our two-hour cruise is finally beginning—right on schedule at 11:50 a.m.
 The white ship and fluffy clouds really pop against the blue sea and sky.
 We made our way across the gangway and onto the ship.
 All the staff were friendly and greeted us warmly.
-In the background of the photo, you can see the Rainbow Bridge and Odaiba.
+From the pier, you can see the Rainbow Bridge and Odaiba.

 The gangway led directly to the second floor of the ship.
 On that floor was our reserved restaurant, Four Seasons, and in front of it was a staircase that led up to the third floor.
 The handrail of the staircase was a lovely gold and had been polished to a bright, glossy finish.
 Even if it’s not a large cruise ship, an elegant interior like this really brightens my mood.
 Holding back our urge to explore the ship, we first headed to the restaurant.